Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/00_data/README.md

 #### Formatting

-Replacing : with _ so that the file can be processed by RAxML:
+Replace : with _ so that the file can be processed by RAxML:

 ```
 cat outgroup.EukRibo.fasta | tr ':' '_' > outgroup.EukRibo.formatted.fasta